horia07/TeamERepo/task3/02-filisystem/README.md

 #RESULTS

-The results are stored in the RESULTS folder. at the end of the run you should have:
+The results are stored in the RESULTS folder.
+At the end of the run you should have:

-plotread.png 		plot comparing ext4 and btrFS reading bandwidth plotwrite.png		plot comparing ext4 and btrFS writing bandwidth phoronix.pdf:		a resume of the exploration Task results.
+plotread.png: 		plot comparing ext4 and btrFS reading bandwidth

+plotwrite.png:		plot comparing ext4 and btrFS writing bandwidth

+phoronix.pdf:		a resume of the Exploration Task results.

-Do NOT close the terminal before copying the link generate at the end for the Phoronix test results.
+Do NOT close the terminal before copying the link generated at the end on the console.
 Copy this link and access it in the browser for a better overview of the results.